Growing Vanda Orchid

 Both the petals and sepals are rounded and sport lines, splotches and dots in a contrasting color.
 The lip of many Vanda species are small and a solid color.

-Most Vandas are epiphytes in their native habitats (they grow on tree branches).
-To immitate their native aerial lifestyle, Vandas are often grown in a wood slat vanda orchid basket, suspended so that the roots hang through the slats below.
+Vandas are epiphytes in their native tropical Asia habitats (they grow on tree branches).
+To imitate their native aerial lifestyle, Vandas are often grown in a wood slat vanda orchid basket, suspended so that the roots hang through the slats below.

 Fill the basket with big chunks of fir bark, coconut husks or even wine corks to anchor a new plant.
 If you prefer, you can skip the medium entirely by holding the plant in place with wire, just until its roots take hold of the basket.